projectriff/libfnbuildpack/README.md

     1. the build plan already contains a `jvm-application` key (typically because a JVM based application was detected by the [java buildpack](https://github.com/cloudfoundry/build-system-buildpack))
     2. the build plan already contains a `npm` key (typically because an NPM based application was detected by the [npm buildpack](https://github.com/cloudfoundry/npm-cnb))

-        1. alternatively, if the file pointed by the artifact value in `riff.toml` exists and has a `.js` extension
+        1. alternatively, if the file pointed to by the `artifact` value in `riff.toml` exists and has a `.js` extension
-    3. as a fallback, the file pointed by the `artifact` value in `riff.toml` exists and is executable
+    3. as a fallback, the file pointed to by the `artifact` value in `riff.toml` exists and is executable

 If detection passes in (i), the buildpack will contribute an `openjdk-jre` key with `launch` metadata to instruct the `openjdk-buildpack` to provide a JRE.
 It will also add a `riff-invoker-java` key and `handler`